hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * When features are in different ranges, better to normalize them into the same range.
 * [sklearn functions][7]

+### Text data
+* Text data means a column comtains longer text strings, such as comments, topics, etc.
+* General Steps
+  1. Choose top N toknized words appeared in all the text, N excludes stop words
+  2. One-hot encoding: each distinct word as a column, each row reprensents a text, for word appeared in this text, mark it as 1, others mark as 0

+### Multi-class lables [Python]
+* Mehtod 1 - One-hot encoding
+  * The labels have N columns, each column represents a class
+  * Mark the labeled class as 1
+* Method 2 - Integer labels
+  * Each class is represented as an integer
+  * 1 numpy array is enough for the labels
+* [Example for both methods][8]

 ### How to Preprocessing Testing Data ❣❣
 * The parameters used for preprocessing the training data should be generated from the training data only, and be applied to the testing data too.
 * For example, when you are using `mean` and `std` to normalize the data, these params should be generated from the training data, and be applied to the testing data.